orientechnologies/orientdb-docs/Graph-Batch-Insert.md

 This API is designed for fast batch import of simple graphs, starting from an empty (or non existing) DB.

 These limitations are intended to have best performance on a very simple use case.
-If there limitations don't fit your requirements you can rely on other implementations
+If these limitations do not fit your requirements you can rely on other implementations.

 ### Typical usage: